tone-me/tone-me/README.md

   <li> <b>Feedback.</b> The software returns whether or not your pronunciation was right, and displays the audio of your pronunciation of each syllable compared to an authentic pronunciation</li>
 </ol>

-We used the [Data-AISHELL3](https://www.openslr.org/93/) Mandarin Speech Corpus as raw data split it into audio segments of individual syllables using [Whisper](https://openai.com/research/whisper) and [stable-ts](https://github.com/jianfch/stable-ts/blob/main/README.md), filtered the syllables using Pydub, and fine-tuned the [wave2vec2](https://huggingface.co/docs/transformers/model_doc/wav2vec2) transformer model on the resulting audio segments.
+We used the [Data-AISHELL3](https://www.openslr.org/93/) Mandarin Speech Corpus as raw data, split it into audio segments of individual syllables using [Whisper](https://openai.com/research/whisper) and [stable-ts](https://github.com/jianfch/stable-ts/blob/main/README.md), filtered the syllables using Pydub, and fine-tuned the [wave2vec2](https://huggingface.co/docs/transformers/model_doc/wav2vec2) transformer model on the resulting audio segments.
 Here's a diagram of our model pipeline:

 <div align="center">
   <img src="https://github.com/tone-me/tone-me/assets/88895223/84dd58d6-7c57-4675-9d21-b2c5831b4843" alt="Tone-Me pipeline architecture">